DjangoGirls/internal-resources/sales/ideas.md

 **Trigger Statement**: If you're a programmer and you want the world to know it but you don't like black shirts, buy a "This is What a Programmer Looks Like" shirt.

+**Tweetable**: If you're a programmer and you want the world to know it but you don't like black shirts, get this colorful one! 📢👕🌈

 - Problem: People don't always realize that you write code
 - Target Audience: People who are picky about their shirts
 - Solution: Buy a "This is What a Programmer Looks Like" shirt

 **Trigger Statement**: You want everyone to know you write code, but you don't want to wear a stiff, ill-fitting, itchy tech shirt: buy this super comfortable shirt.

+**Tweetable**: A super comfy shirt for when you want folks to know you can code, but you don't like itchy unfitted tech shirts ✨⌨👕🌈